 (a) It is a basic assumption that researchers are committed to the highest standards of professional conduct in undertaking and supervising research.
-They have a duty to maintain the highest standards of probity in research applicable to their science or discipline, and to the good standing of the University.
-These standards include rigorous opposition to all forms of fraud, including misrepresentation and falsification of results, the observance of the highest standards of safety in relation to themselves, co-workers and research participants, the maintenance of confidentiality and the full attribution and acknowledgment of authorship of all published material.
+They have a duty to maintain the highest standards of probity in relation to their science or discipline and to the good standing of the University.
+These standards include rigorous opposition to all forms of fraud, including misrepresentation and falsification of results; the observance of the highest standards of safety in relation to themselves, co-workers and research participants; the maintenance of confidentiality; and the full attribution and acknowledgment of authorship of all published material.

-(b) Research workers should participate only in work which conforms to agreed ethical standards and which they are competent to perform.
+(b) Researchers should participate only in work which conforms to agreed ethical standards and which they are competent to perform.

-(c) Institutions and research workers have a responsibility to ensure the safety of all those associated with research.
-Staff should ensure the implementation of the University's policies relating to Health & Safety; Hepatitis B Infection; HIV Infection and AIDS; Standard Laboratory Practices for Control of Infection Risks; and the Revised New Zealand Guidelines for Genetical Manipulation Research.
-Staff should ensure that all research workers and students under their supervision are aware of, and adhere to, any applicable policies, codes of practice and guidance material.
+(c) Institutions and researchers have a responsibility to ensure the health and safety of all those associated with research.
+Staff should ensure the implementation of the University's policies for compliance with the Health and Safety at Work Act 2015 and the Hazardous Substances and New Organisms Act 1996 and related legislation.
+Staff are responsible for ensuring that all people under their supervision are aware of, and adhere to, any applicable policies, codes of practice and guidance material.

-(f) Research methods and results shall be open to scrutiny by the scientific community through publication in appropriate journals.
-Publication may be withheld for a short finite period if the results are commercially sensitive and/or when patent protection is being sought, but authority for such temporary withholding of publication must in all cases be obtained from the Deputy Vice-Chancellor (Research and Enterprise).
+(g) Research methods and results shall be open to scrutiny by the scholarly community through publication in appropriate journals.
+Publication may be temporarily withheld if the results are commercially sensitive and/or when patent protection is being sought, but authority for such temporary withholding of publication must in all cases be obtained from the Deputy Vice-Chancellor (Research and Enterprise).

-(g) Ownership of intellectual property resulting from research is defined in the University of Otago Policy for Intellectual Property Rights and in the Intellectual Property Rights of Graduate Research Students Policy.
+(h) Ownership of intellectual property resulting from research is defined in the University of Otago Policy for Intellectual Property Rights and in the Intellectual Property Rights of Graduate Research Students Policy.

 2. Publication and Authorship

-(d) Papers, articles or abstracts containing similar data or material and are submitted to several journals must be properly declared to the authorities concerned.
+(d) Papers, articles or abstracts which contain similar data or material and are submitted to several journals must be properly declared to the publishing authorities concerned.

 5. Disclosure of Potential Conflict of Interest

-Disclosure of any potential conflict of interest is essential for the responsible conduct of research.
+(b) Disclosure of any potential conflict of interest is essential for the responsible conduct of research.
 Such disclosure must be made to the relevant authorities, which will include the funding or sponsoring agencies and the Head of the relevant department or research centre.
-(In the case of Heads of Department or Directors of Research Centres, disclosure should be made to the Pro-Vice-Chancellor of the relevant Division.)

 Related Policies, Procedures and Forms